-Those over 65 have the highest risk of falling with 30% of those over 65 and 50% of those over 80 falling at least once a year.
-Falls can have a profoundly negative impact on the quality of life of the elderly and their carers.
-The physical distress, pain and injury is also associated with loss of confidence and independence.
-This negatively affects morbidity and mortality with associated financial implications to the NHS.
+Those over 65 have the highest risk of falling with 30% of those over 65 and 50% of those over 80 falling at least once a year. ¹ Falls can have a profoundly negative impact on the quality of life of the elderly and their carers.
+The physical distress, pain and injury are also associated with loss of confidence and independence.
+This negatively affects morbidity and mortality with associated financial implications for the NHS.

 History of presenting complaint

 A detailed history is essential in determining the cause of falls.
 The table below highlights key information that should be gathered when taking a history.

 |WHO:||Who has seen you fall?||Ensure adequate collateral history including addressing the when, where, what and why.|

 What were they doing at the time:

 |WHERE:||Where did you fall?||In the house, or outside?|

 |WHY:||Why do you think you fell?||May have tripped over a rug or started a new medication.|

 |HOW:||How many times have you fallen over the last 6 months?||Allows you to gauge the severity of the problem.|

 Be cautious in cases where the patient is unable to recall events clearly, as this may indicate new confusion associated with a head injury.